• Piano Tuning & Maintenance Services

 Servicing your piano is like servicing your car!
 You would want a qualified professional looking after your investment.

 People don’t have to be registered to advertise as piano tuners.
 Be sure that you check the person’s qualifications and background.
-Patrick Carre and David Kaye have undertaken extensive training and have more than 50 years of experience between them.
-They are both registered piano tuners in Australia.
+Patrick Carre and David Kaye have undertaken extensive training and have more than 50 years of experience combined.
+They are both ARPT registered piano tuners in Australia.

 What is the APTTA?